jaraco/skeleton/index.md

 - run doctests on modules and invoke Ruff tests
 - filters out known warnings caused by libraries/functionality included by the skeleton

+These checks are non-invasive; they don't automatically modify the code, but merely report on violations.
+Correct the violations manually or consider running the relevant tools (e.g. `ruff format .` or `ruff check --fix .`).
+A pre-commit config exists, but due to [maintenance challenges](https://github.com/jaraco/skeleton/issues/109#issuecomment-1932575587) is unsupported (use at your own risk).

 ## Continuous Integration

 The project is pre-configured to run Continuous Integration tests.